meet the team

 Jenni Riley

 Jenni Riley is a native Idahoan and after an 18-year stopover in Napa Valley, she and her husband Jake made the move to the valley about 10 years ago.
 Together they have five daughters and a granddaughter on the way.
-Jenni is professionally engaged with Hazlett Wealth Management as Director of Operations.
+Jenni is professionally engaged with UBS Financial and the Mogul Wealth Management team as a Client Associate.
 She has always sought career and volunteer paths that align with her charitable values.
-With more than twenty years of operations and relationship management experience with corporations and nonprofits, Jenni has found that giving back through volunteerism allows her to invest in ourcommunity.
+With more than twenty years of operations and relationship management experience with corporations and nonprofits, Jenni has found that giving back through volunteerism allows her to invest in our community.

 Jeannie Shroads